Tracking parameters explained

-Tracking parameters are add-ons in URLs — usually after the ?.
+Tracking parameters are extra bits in URLs—usually after the ?.
 Examples: utm_source, fbclid, gclid.
-They’re useful for attribution, but often unnecessary when you forward a link to another person.
+Useful for attribution, but often just extra baggage when you share links with other people.

 Base link